oliverschwendener/ueli/README.md

 * `applicationFolders` Array of string - Represents the folders which are scanned for applications.
 * `autoStartApp` Boolean - If the app should be started automatically when you log in.
 * `colorTheme` String - Defines the [color theme](#color-themes).
-* `customCommands` Arraay of customCommand objects - A list of [custom commands](#custom-commands).
+* `shortcuts` Arraay of shortcut objects - A list of [shortcuts](#shortcuts).
-    * `executionArgument` String - Represents the execution argument for the custom command.
+    * `executionArgument` String - Represents the execution argument for the shortcut.
-    * `name` String - Represents the displayed name for the custom command.
+    * `name` String - Represents the displayed name for the shortcut.
-    * `icon` String - (Optional) Represents the svg icon for the custom command.
+    * `icon` String - (Optional) Represents the svg icon for the shortcut.
 If no icon is set default icon is used.
 * `fallbackWebSearches` Array of string - Represents the names of [web search engines](#web-search-engines) used when ueli does not find any search results.
 * `fileSearchOptions` Array of FileSearchOption objects.
     * `folderPath` String - Represents a folder which should be searched for files and folders.